 THE LIGHTWEIGHT MONOBLOCK

 Welcome to a review of the Godox Witstro AD200.
-Gone are the days of bulky studio lights – Meet the AD200.
-This is the smaller brother of AD360 and it is about the size of a regular flash unit… But it literally has almost everything built-in – Wireless, HSS, battery, modeling light.
+Gone are the days of bulky studio lights, and meet the new generation of portable studio lights.
+The AD200 is the smaller brother of the AD360 and it is about the size of a regular flash unit – But it literally has almost everything built-in.
+Wireless, HSS, battery, and modeling light.

 It may be small, but it packs a 200W punch.
-To add on, the head can also be swapped into an LED – This is just one very versatile lighting unit.
-So if you are sick of carrying heavy lighting equipment around, this is your savior – Read on to find out more!
+To add on, the head can also be swapped into an LED.
+This is just one very versatile lighting unit.
+So if you are sick of carrying heavy lighting equipment around, this could be your savior.
+Read on to find out more!

 P.S.
 Please take note that the Godox Witstro AD200 is branded a little differently in some countries.
 It is also known as the Flashpoint eVOLV 200, but they are totally the same gadget.

 |Price||About USD 300 (As at the time of writing)|